nosarthur/gita/README.md

 - report/fix bugs
 - request/implement features
-- star/recommend this repo
+- star/recommend this project

-To run tests locally, simply `make`.
+To run tests locally, simply `pytest`, or `make`.

 ## TODO (not tracked by issues)